Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 ##### Resource

 This describe which resource the rule applies for.
-Altinn Apps currently support the following resource types in rules.
+Altinn Apps currently supports the following resource types in rules.

 * Org - Unique identifier of the organization responsible for the app.
 * App - Application identifier which is unique within an organization.
 * Task - A specific task in the process defined for an app
 * Appresource - A resource for a instance/app that is not mapped to a task.
 Example: events

-Some of the resourcetypes is meant to be used in combination.
-As an exemple, you can have been given the right for an app for a given reportee
+Some of the resource types are meant to be used in combination.
+As an example, you can have been given the right for an app for a given reportee

 ##### Subject

-The subject in an authorization rule identifies who the rules applies for.
+The subject in an authorization rule identifies who the rules apply for.
 In Altinn Apps/Platform the resource can be the following.

 * RoleType
 * org